Sigmund Freud: Psychotherapy

 Fritz Perls, who helped to develop Gestalt therapy, was influenced by Reich, Jung, and Freud.
-The key idea of gestalt therapy is that Freud overlooked the structure of awareness, "an active process that moves toward the construction of organized meaningful wholes ... between an organism and its environment."
-These wholes, called gestalts, are "patterns involving all the layers of organismic function – thought, feeling, and activity."
-Neurosis is seen as splitting in the formation of gestalts, and anxiety as the organism sensing "the struggle towards its creative unification."
+The key idea of Gestalt therapy is that Freud overlooked the structure of awareness, "an active process that moves toward the construction of organized meaningful wholes ... between an organism and its environment."
+These wholes, called gestalts, are "patterns involving all the layers of organismic function – thought, feeling, and activity", to which improper formation, in Perls' view, gives rise to neurosis and anxieties.
 Gestalt therapy attempts to cure patients by placing them in contact with "immediate organismic needs."
-Perls rejected the verbal approach of classical psychoanalysis; talking in gestalt therapy serves the purpose of self-expression rather than gaining self-knowledge.
-Gestalt therapy usually takes place in groups, and in concentrated "workshops" rather than being spread out over a long period of time; it has been extended into new forms of communal living.
+Perls rejected the verbal approach of classical psychoanalysis; favoring a workshop-style approach.

-Arthur Janov's primal therapy, which has been influential post-Freudian psychotherapy, resembles psychoanalytic therapy in its emphasis on early childhood experience but has also differences with it.
+Arthur Janov's primal therapy, which has been influential in post-Freudian psychotherapy, resembles psychoanalytic therapy in its emphasis on the early childhood experience but has also differences with it.
 While Janov's theory is akin to Freud's early idea of Actualneurosis, he does not have a dynamic psychology but a nature psychology like that of Reich or Perls, in which need is primary while wish is derivative and dispensable when need is met.
 Despite its surface similarity to Freud's ideas, Janov's theory lacks a strictly psychological account of the unconscious and belief in infantile sexuality.
-While for Freud there was a hierarchy of dangerous situations, for Janov the key event in the child's life is an awareness that the parents do not love it.
+While for Freud there was a hierarchy of dangerous situations, for Janov, the key event in the child's life is an awareness that the parents do not love it.
 Janov writes in The Primal Scream (1970) that primal therapy has in some ways returned to Freud's early ideas and techniques.